 To estimate bidders' ambiguity attitude, we first compare the bids in the no-ambiguity treatment to those in the ambiguity treatment.
-As we have a full factorial design, keeping everything else constant, any systematic variations in bids in the ambiguity treatments compared to the no-ambiguity treatments can only be attributed to the variation in the amount of ambiguity.
+As we have a full factorial design, keeping everything else

+Fig. 2.
+Raw bids in all treatments.

 Bids being lower in the ambiguity treatment compared to the no-ambiguity treatment is consistent with ambiguity loving under a weak assumption.
 Recall that both the amount of ambiguity in the environment and bidders' ambiguity attitude are summarized in the parameter θ .
 Proposition 3 implies that higher θ leads to lower bids.
 In the no-ambiguity treatments, $\theta = 1.2$ as $\delta = 0.7$ is known.
 Therefore, by comparing bids in the ambiguity treatments and those in the no-ambiguity treatments, we can determine whether θ in the ambiguity treatments is greater (or less) than 1.2.
 If bids in the ambiguity treatments are lower, we can infer that $\theta > 1.2$, and vice versa.
-To infer bidder's ambiguity attitudes (i.e., α) from θ , we need to assume that the center of the interval $[\underline{\delta}, \overline{\delta}]$ is at or below 0.7.
-This assumption puts a weak restriction on the amount of weight on the low value distribution relative to the high value distribution (e.g., [0.4, 1.0] is centered at 0.7 and thus is allowed by our assumption).
-A natural place where the interval might be centered is 0.5, as suggested by the "principle of insufficient reason," which Luce and Raiffa (1957) (p.
-284) attribute to Jacob Bernoulli.
+To infer bidder's ambiguity attitudes (i.e., α) from θ , we need to assume that the center of the interval [δ , $\overline{\delta}$] is at or below 0.7.
+This assumption puts a weak restriction on the amount of weight on the low value distribution relative to the high value distribution.
+However, it does not rule out the possibility of putting more than 0.7 weight on the low value distribution (e.g., [0.4, 1.0] is centered at 0.7 and thus is allowed by our assumption).
+A natural place where the interval might be centered is 0.5, as suggested by the "principle of insufficient reason," which Luce and Raiffa [21, p.
+284] attribute to Jacob Bernoulli.
 This case, too, is covered by this assumption.
-Under this assumption, if $\theta > 1.2$, then $\alpha < 1/2$,
+Under this assumption, if $\theta > 1.2$, then $\alpha < \frac{1}{2}$, implying ambiguity loving.
+12 If $\theta < 1.2$, then bidder ambiguity attitude cannot be determined precisely.
+13 We now compare the mean bids in the no-ambiguity treatment (K1) with those in the ambiguity treatment (U1), using the Wilcoxon ranksum test.
+We also compare the median bids and get similar results.